PoslavskySV/rings/doc/algorithms.rst

 ..
 [Buch76] B Buchberger, Theoretical Basis for the Reduction of Polynomials to Canonical Forms, ACM SIGSAM Bulletin.
 ACM.
 10 (3): 19–29

 ..
-[GebM88] R Gebauer and H Moller, On an Installation of Buchberger’s Algorithm, Journal of Symbolic Computation, 6(2 and 3):275–286, October/December 1988
+[GebM88] R Gebauer and H Moller, On an Installation of Buchberger's Algorithm, Journal of Symbolic Computation, 6(2 and 3):275–286, October/December 1988

 ..
 [GMNR88] A Giovini, T Mora, G Niesi, L Robbiano and C Traverso, One sugar cube, please, or Selection strategies in the Buchberger Algorithm.
 In S. M. Watt, editor, Proceedings of the 1991 International Symposium on Symbolic and Algebraic Computation.
-ISSAC’ 91, ACM Press, 1991.
+ISSAC'91, ACM Press, 1991.

 ..
 [BecW93] T Becker and V Weispfenning, Groebner Bases, a Computationnal Approach to Commutative Algebra.
 Graduate Texts in Mathematics.
 Springer-Verlag, 1993.